A view of Lake Chelan while mountain biking up to the Devils Backbone Trail.

 - Hiking Out and Back.
 Follow the roads to either trailhead as described in the ‘Access’ area.
 Then follow the Devils Backbone Trail (Trail 1448) as far as time and energy allow.

 Topo Maps.
-Map 1 (NE quadrant) of Devils Backbone.
+See maps below for more information.
 Map 2 (SE quadrant).Use ‘Print Preview’ to scale these maps to a full sheet of paper.